 |Send E-mail||Office: Neilson Library 4/05||Phone: 585-3712|

 Jennifer Guglielmo specializes in the histories of labor, race, women, immigration, transnational cultures and activisms, and revolutionary social movements in the modern United States.
 She has a BA in history and women's studies from University of Wisconsin-Madison, an MA in history from the University of New Mexico, and a PhD in history from the University of Minnesota.
-She taught at SUNY-New Paltz and William Paterson University before joining the Smith College faculty in 2003, and received the Sherrerd Prize for Distinguished Teaching from the college in 2012.
+She taught at SUNY-New Paltz and William Paterson University before joining the Smith College faculty in 2003.
+She is a recipient of the Sherrerd Prize for Distinguished Teaching.

 Guglielmo is the author of Living the Revolution: Italian Women's Resistance and Radicalism in New York City, 1880-1945 (University of North Carolina Press, 2010), which won the Theodore Saloutos Memorial Award for best book in U.S. immigration history from the Immigration and Ethnic History Society, the Helen and Howard R. Marraro Book Prize from the American Historical Association and Society for Italian Historical Studies, and Honorable Mention from the Berkshire Conference of Women Historians' First Book Prize.
 She also received the Organization of American Historians Lerner-Scott Prize in 2003 for the best doctoral dissertation in U.S. women’s history, and her work has been funded by the Social Science Research Council and the American Association of University Women.